maoziliang/react-refresh-indicator/README.md

 An indicator implement material ui style.

 Written in ES6.
-May be you should use this package with webpack + babel + babel-runtime.
+Maybe you should use this package with webpack + babel + babel-runtime.

+Perhaps you should overwrite `prefixed` method of this component by mixin to implement the autoprefix feature.
+The default behaviour will not autoprefix for css3 property name.

 [Docs](http://maoziliang.github.io/react-refresh-indicator/)